htruong122/Edit-Distance-Calculator/README.md

    python3 edit_distance_gui.py
    ```
 4. A graphical window will appear.
 Enter your two words and click "Calculate" or press Enter.

-### Development Environment:

-This program was developed and tested using:
-- Python 3.8+
-- tkinter 8.6+
-- Windows 11, but is cross-platform compatible

-No additional external libraries or packages are required beyond the Python standard library.

 ## Author